-The education standards set by the American Occupational Thearpy Association (AOTA, December 2011), require students to complete the equivalent of 24 weeks full-time level II fieldwork.
-This can be completed on a full or part-time basis, but may not be less than half-time.
+The education standards set by the American Occupational Therapy Association, require students to complete the equivalent of 24 weeks full-time Level II fieldwork.
+This can be completed on a full or parttime basis, but may not be less than half-time.
 Students are expected to consider their education as a priority and must attend all scheduled days of fieldwork.
 Absence from fieldwork is not permitted except in the case of illness or unexpected emergencies (e.g., family illnesses, deaths; incidences over which a student has no control).
 The following are NOT valid reasons to miss fieldwork or request a schedule change: interviews, weddings, work scheduling conflicts, meetings unrelated to OT education, non-emergency doctor/dentist appointments, travel conflicts to and from the facility and vacations.
 UIC academic fieldwork coordinators will not grant personal exceptions to this absentee policy.
-If students must adhere to a rigid schedule secondary due to care-giving responsibilities or transportation needs, requests should be discussed with the academic fieldwork coordinators prior to fieldwork matching to allow for an accommodation.
+If students must adhere to a rigid schedule secondary due to care-giving responsibilities or transportation needs, requests should be discussed with the Academic Fieldwork Coordinators prior to fieldwork matching to allow for an accommodation.
 In cases where fieldwork time is missed due to illness, emergencies, or inclement weather, all missed time must be made up.
-In addition, the UIC academic fieldwork coordinator must be notified if the student misses a significant amount of time during fieldwork.
-Under some circumstances, the UIC academic fieldwork coordinators may approve time off for attendance at a national or state conference or for a continuing education course.
+In addition, the UIC Academic Fieldwork Coordinators must be notified if the student misses a significant amount of time during fieldwork.
+Under some circumstances, the UIC Academic Fieldwork Coordinators may approve time off for attendance at a national or state conference or for a continuing education course.